jessepav/lacygoill-wiki-backup/tmux/option.md

 > This means any pane option may be set  as a window option to apply the option to
 > all panes in the window without the option set, [...]

-## What does it mean for a window option to have a pane counterpart?
+## When a window option has a pane counterpart, what benefit do you get?

-It means you get more control over its value.
+You get more control over its value.
 You can make it different from one pane to another inside the same window.

 ##